mmiguel6288/llm_toolbelt/README.md

-# LLM Toolbelt
+# omnitoolbelt

-A Python library for exposing functions as tools to Large Language Models (LLMs).
+A Python library for exposing groups of functions as tools to consumers such as Large Language Models (LLMs) or Discord users.

 [![Actions Status][actions-badge]][actions-link]
 [![Documentation Status][rtd-badge]][rtd-link]